Mauritius

 7. 7

-File the complete pack (income, bank, insurance, housing, police clearance) with EDB / Passport & Immigration per current routing.
+File the complete pack (income, bank, insurance, housing, police clearance) with EDB or Passport and Immigration per current routing.

 8. 8

-Travel on approved validity, keep copies of all stamps and letters, and avoid activities outside the permit scope.
+Travel on approved validity, keep copies of stamps and letters, and avoid activities outside your permit scope.

 9. 9

-Before expiry, refresh bank certifications, insurance certificates, and lease continuity to avoid status gaps.
+Before expiry, refresh bank certifications, insurance certificates, and lease continuity to avoid gaps in status.

 10. 10

-Work with a tax adviser on Mauritius vs home-country exposure; immigration approval does not replace tax planning.
+Work with a tax adviser on Mauritius versus home-country tax exposure.
+Immigration approval does not replace tax planning.

-This pathway is informational and not legal or tax advice.
-Mauritius retiree permit rules, rupee thresholds, and banking practice can change—verify with EDB and official government portals before applying.
+This is general information, not legal or tax advice.
+Mauritius retiree permit rules, thresholds, and banking practice can change.
+Verify with EDB and official government portals before you apply.

 Citizenship & nationality

-Retired Non-Citizen permits are marketed to retirees who can show predictable offshore pensions or annuities and who meet age thresholds published in government guidance.
-Premium Visa and Occupation Permit routes solve different problems—do not assume eligibility carries across.
+Retired Non-Citizen permits target retirees with predictable offshore pensions or annuities who meet published age limits.
+Premium Visa and Occupation Permit solve different goals.
+Do not assume one qualifies you for the other.

-• Income is typically tested as a monthly transfer into a Mauritian bank account in the name of the applicant, with bank certification cycles that immigration recognises.
+• Income is usually tested as a monthly transfer into a Mauritian bank account in your name, with bank letters immigration accepts on a set schedule.

-• Medical insurance must meet published minimum benefit levels; local brokers and international policies are both used, but exclusions must be read carefully.
+• Medical insurance must meet published minimum benefits.
+Local and international policies both work, but read exclusions carefully.

-• Accommodation is usually evidenced with a lease or title bundle consistent with address verification practices used on other long-stay permits.
+• Housing is usually shown with a lease or ownership papers that match address checks used on other long-stay permits.

-• Renewal and maximum authorised stay depend on continuing to satisfy financial and health conditions; treat long-term tax residence as a separate advisory topic.
+• Renewal and maximum stay depend on continuing to meet money and health rules.
+Long-term tax residence is a separate topic for an adviser.

-Use the Economic Development Board / Government of Mauritius investment and residence portals for the active Retired Non-Citizen checklist, age threshold, and income figures before you move large sums.
+Use Economic Development Board and Government of Mauritius residence portals for the active Retired Non-Citizen checklist, age limit, and income figures before you move large sums.

 Best for